elhomosiguiente/api-ai-unity/README.md

 #### Native Android recognition

-In some cases it will be useful to use Google recognition engine built-in into Android platform.
-The way has at least one advantage: using voice activity detection (you don't need to stop listening manually).
+In some cases it will be useful to use the Google recognition engine built into the Android platform.
+This way has at least one advantage: using voice activity detection.
+This means you don't need to stop listening manually.

-To start native Android recognition all you need is call appropriate method:
+To start native Android recognition, all you need is a call appropriate method:

 ``` csharp
 public void StartNativeRecognition()